TREE MUSEUM

 Tuesday, October 21, 2025

-Shauna Laurel Jones will talk about her writings on the tensions and conflicts that arise when human and more-than-human communities come into contact.
-Specifically, she will speak to her essays on the complex status of swans and puffins in Iceland as well as her literary guide to Felix Salten’s Bambi, A Life in the Woods (1923) — the original story behind Disney’s animated classic.
+Shauna Laurel Jones talked about her writings on the tensions and conflicts that arise when human and more-than-human communities come into contact.
+Specifically, she spoke to her essays on the complex status of swans and puffins in Iceland as well as her literary guide to Felix Salten’s Bambi, A Life in the Woods (1923) — the original story behind Disney’s animated classic.
 Considered one of the first ecological novels, this coming-of-age story can be simultaneously read as a parable of antisemitism and fascism in the early 20th century.
 What connects Jones’s work on Bambi to her research on human relationships with birds in Iceland is a concern for the ethics and practices of superimposing animal narratives that emerge in cosmopolitan settings onto living animals elsewhere.
-Everyone is welcome to join the conversation.

 OCTOBER 24: ARTIST-LED WORKSHOP